World Book Day ideas for schools – Simple ideas for 2024

 Are you a teacher or parent looking for World Book Day costume ideas?
 We’ve got you covered!

-Here we’ve picked out our favourite simple World Book Day activities and resources that will promote reading and get kids excited about books in your school.
+Here we’ve picked out our favourite simple World Book Day ideas for schools that will promote reading and get kids excited about books in your classroom.

 World Book Day lesson plan

 Explore what would happen if a book character entered a different story where they didn’t belong with this free World Book Day lesson plan for KS1 and KS2.

 What if a library got its books in a muddle and spliced together the pages from different books?
 Where would the characters end up?
 What would they do?
 How would they act?